 The unique architecture of the building should be leveraged and, at a minimum, activated for commuters.
 Over time the building will become a more desirable option for other tenants once density and activity increases due to LRT.
-This could mean adding internal seating, a grab-N-go coffee/retail kiosk, service vendors for the transit riders and community members, and the potential for utilization of the upper floor as a small business or startup incubator.
-This can serve as a feeder system to bolster the current main street business and cultivate future opportunities.
+This could mean adding internal seating, a grab-N-go coffee/retail kiosk, service vendor for the transit riders and community members, and the potential for utilization of the upper floor as a small business or startup incubator.
+This can serve as a feeder system to bolster the current and cultivate the future main street business opportunities.

-No matter what the final plan, the City should insist that electric buses be required in this area.
+No matter what the final plan, the city should advocate that electric buses be used in this area.
 The idling of diesel buses is a detriment for both commercial and residential users of the Hubbard building, as well as the proposed residential building that would be part of the park-and-ride structure.